-Note: If you’re wondering about my husband’s name (most people do!), he pronounces it “hem-ent.”
+Note: If you’re wondering (most people do!), my husband pronounces his name “hem-ent.”

 Not so long ago, this Midwestern girl wasn’t very healthy at all.
 I suffered from mysterious ailments my doctor couldn’t explain—fatigue, dizziness, recurring respiratory infections, and so on.

 After several trips to his office and a bunch of tests, he gave me the best advice of my life: try giving up meat, dairy and eggs.

 My immediate reaction was, “HELL YEAH, LET ME RUN HOME RIGHT NOW AND THROW OUT THAT LASAGNA I JUST MADE!”
 (Not.)